KSDaemon/wampy.js/README.md

 wampy.getOptions();
 ```

-### setOptions([options])
+### setOptions([newOptions])

-Receives an options object as a parameter, where each property is a new option to be set and returns a Wampy instance.
+Receives a newOptions object as a parameter, where each property is a new option to be set and returns a Wampy instance.

 Options attributes description: